yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### July 26 2025: WanGP v7.2 : Ode to Vace
+I am really convinced that Vace can do everything the other models can do and in a better way especially as Vace can be combined with Multitalk.

+Here are some new Vace improvements:
+- I have provided a default finetune named *Vace Cocktail*  which is a model created on the fly using the Wan text 2 video model and the Loras used to build FusioniX.
+The weight of the *Detail Enhancer* Lora has been reduced to improve identity preservation.
+Copy the model def in the finetune folder to change the Cocktail composition.
+- Talking about identity preservation, it tends to go away when one generates a single Frame instead of a Video which is shame for our Vace photoshop.
+But there is a solution : I have added an Advanced Quality option, that tells WanGP to generate a little more than a frame (it will still keep only the first frame).
+It will be a little be slower but you will be amazed how Vace Cocktail combined with this option will preserve identities (bye bye *Phantom*).
+- As in practise I have observed one switches frequently between *Vace text2video* and *Vace text2image* I have put them in the same place they are now just one tab away, no need to reload the model.
+Likewise *Wan text2video* and *Wan tex2image* have been merged.
+- Color fixing when using Sliding Windows.
+A new postprocessing *Colot Correction* applied automatically by default (you can disable it in the *Advanced tab Sliding Window*) will try to match the colors of the new window with that of the previous window.
+It doesnt fix all the unwanted artifacts of the new window but at least this makes the transition smoother.
+Thanks to the multitalk team for the original code.

+Also you will enjoy our new real time statistics (CPU / GPU usage, RAM / VRAM used, ... ).
+Many thanks to **Redtash1** for providing the framework for this new feature !
+You need to go in the Config tab to enable real time stats.

 ### July 21 2025: WanGP v7.12
 - Flux Family Reunion : *Flux Dev* and *Flux Schnell* have been invited aboard WanGP.
 To celebrate that, Loras support for the Flux *diffusers* format has also been added.

 - LTX Video upgraded to version 0.9.8: you can now generate 1800 frames (1 min of video !) in one go without a sliding window.
 With the distilled model it will take only 5 minutes with a RTX 4090 (you will need 22 GB of VRAM though).
-I have added options to select higher humber frames if you want to experiment
+I have added options to select higher humber frames if you want to experiment (go to Configuration Tab / General / Increase the Max Number of Frames, change the value and restart the App)

 - LTX Video ControlNet : it is a Control Net that allows you for instance to transfer a Human motion or Depth from a control video.
 It is not as powerful as Vace but can produce interesting things especially as now you can generate quickly a 1 min video.
 Under the scene IC-Loras (see below) for Pose, Depth and Canny are automatically loaded for you, no need to add them.